 These delicious pizza pocket snacks are easy to make with a can of refrigerated biscuits and some pizza ingredients.
-I used pepperoni and sliced ripe olives, and there are many more choices.
-I've included directions for a homemade pizza sauce and several filling suggestions below the recipe.
+This recipe uses pepperoni and sliced ripe olives, but there are many more choices.
+See directions for homemade pizza sauce and several filling suggestions below the recipe.

 Homemade pizza dough may be used instead of biscuits.